Solar-network/docs/docs/core/transactions/types/transfer.md

 This type--formerly called 'Multi-Payment'--is designed to reduce the payload on the blockchain by enabling multiple transfers to be combined and broadcast to the network as a single transaction.
 This benefits the end user and delegates by lowering transaction fees per payment and reducing congestion.
 Solar Core currently allows between 1 to 256 transfers in a single transaction.

+All Solar transactions contain a special data field of 255 bytes called the Memo (formerly known as the vendorfield), allowing raw data, code or plain text to be stored on the blockchain.
+The Memo is public and immutable.

 | References           |                                                                                                                                                                                                                                                                                                                       |
 | :------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Improvement Proposal | [AIP11](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-11.md), [AIP29](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md)                                                                                                                                                                    |